-Most RIPs are optimized if they get a round flash.
-So where you have stand alone pads it is very important to convert the polygon that is used in GDSII/OASIS into a round flash.
+Most Gerber rasterizers have been optimized to support round flashes.
+Where you a have stand alone pad in GDSII/OASIS, it is very helpful to convert the polygon into a round flash.

 OASIS2GBR has a command line option that turns on arc recognition.
 The user must also supply a parameter, chord error, that controls the recognition algorithm.
 Here is the approach to selecting the optimum value of chord error: